joonarafael/visualpathfinder/documentation/software_testing_report.md

 ## Proper Pathfinder Tests

-The complete pathfinder algorithms are tested both with simpler unit tests and larger 'real-life cases', 72x46 map, tests.
+The complete pathfinder algorithms are tested both with simpler unit tests and larger 'real-life cases', where the algorithms are run in a parallel manner multiple times on different maps.

 FINISH WRITING THIS AFTER ALL TESTS ARE INCLUDED!